HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/authoring_portlet/navigation/wcm_dev_using_search.md

 ## Searching for pages in the Portal Site library

 Searching for pages in the Portal Site library is not supported.
-For a possible work-around, [see this answer](https://support.hcltechsw.com/csm?id=kb_article&sysparm_article=KB0087932).
+For a possible work-around, see the Support article [Using WCM API to search for pages in Portal Site library](https://support.hcltechsw.com/csm?id=kb_article&sysparm_article=KB0087932){target="_blank"}.

 ## HCLSoftware U learning materials